MicrosoftDocs/query-docs/query-languages/m/text-middle.md

 ## Example 3

-Find the substring from the text "Hello World" starting at index 0 through 2.
+Find the substring from the text "Hello World" starting at index 0 spanning 2 characters.

 **Usage**